The Atlantis, Bahamas Review – The Good and the VERY Bad

 Dining at Margaritaville just outside (walking distance) of Atlantis was the most affordable way to eat and had the biggest portions.
 But I could eat that in the States so, again… disappointing.

 The buffet was decent.
 But again, you’ll find very basic American-type food there.
 If you do want to check it out, go for brunch.
 Dinner is almost the same food but twice the price.
 If you time it right, you can go mid-morning, fill up and then just have a light dinner.

 When talking to a local taxi driver, he pretty much confirmed this for us.
 The laws for working in The Bahamas are very strict and you cannot get a visa if you are a foreigner.
 And the hotels pay locals a really low rate to work and have a huge turnover.
-So it sounded like we were right… they all hate their jobs.
+So it might be that they just really don enjoy their jobs, and its pretty obvious.

 Even the service at restaurants is horrible.
 Expect to spend at least 2-3 hours at each dinner.
 Not because it takes that long to get a table.
 It takes that long to get your food.

 Beware if you are traveling with young kids.
 Bring some snacks and maybe a tablet to keep them occupied.
-If we walked out of the restaurant in under 3 hours, it was considered a miracle.
+If we walked out of the restaurant in under 3 hours on any given night, it was considered a miracle.

 Atlantis is Old and Needs Updating

 I know we really wanted to stay at the Atlantis because it had a lot of hype to it.
 But honestly, that’s all there really is.
 It was probably a really nice resort 10 years ago.
 But it’s very clear it hasn’t been kept up very well.